Rizwan-Hasan/Flask-URL-Shortener-Application/README.md

 # Flask URL Shortener Application

-It's a URL shortening service web app built using Flask.
-It uses the base26 algorithm (derived from base62) for shortening URL, MySQL for database, and also Redis caching.
+URL shortening web app built using Flask.
+It uses the base26 algorithm (derived from base62) for shortening URL, MySQL for database, and also Redis for caching.

 ## Database Schema